SF-4280

 Plain Language

-Licensed professionals are permitted to use AI for administrative and supplementary support tasks — such as note-taking, scheduling, billing, anonymized data analysis, resource identification, and logistical communications — but only if they maintain full responsibility for all interactions, outputs, and data use associated with the AI system.
-The key boundary is that permitted AI use must not involve therapeutic communication.
-This creates a safe harbor for back-office and logistical AI tools while preserving the prohibition on client-facing therapeutic AI use.
+Licensed professionals may use AI systems for administrative and supplementary support tasks — such as maintaining records, scheduling, billing, analyzing anonymized data, organizing referrals, and drafting logistical communications — but only if the professional maintains full responsibility for all interactions, outputs, and data use associated with the AI system.
+This is the affirmative permission carve-out to the prohibitions in subdivision 2.
+The key condition is that the licensed professional retains full accountability; delegation of administrative tasks to AI does not relieve the professional of responsibility for what the system produces or how it handles client data.

 Statutory Text